I'm A Sustainability Editor & These Are My All-Time Favorite Reusable Produce Bags

 These are good for extending the shelf life of fruits and veggies that you know you won't be using right away.
 The large terry cotton bag acts like a little humidifier: You run it under water and wring it out before placing your produce inside.

 I find that it can keep anything that tends to wilt—zucchini, peppers, and asparagus—looking fresh for an extra few days in the fridge.

 Vejibag Freshness Extending Produce Bag ($23.99)

-Throw in: Zucchini, peppers, asparagus
+Use it for: Zucchini, peppers, asparagus

-5. Stasher Reusable Silicone Stand-Up Mid Bag
+Best dishwasher-friendly: Stasher Reusable Silicone Stand-Up Mid Bag

 Stasher bags have become super popular, and it's easy to see why.
 If you're someone who's used to storing food in single-use plastic baggies, switching over to Stasher isn't a big leap.
 They're a similar shape and have that same satisfying zip-like feature up top so you know they're really closed.